Холмс, кажется, вы в России...

 All of this makes insurance software development a lucrative idea.

-When you decide to build an insurance app, think about the reasons to implement it.
-Let’s see why it is beneficial to go for mobile app development if you are planning to open or you already have an insurance business.
+When you decide to build an insurance app, think about the reasons for this digital transformation.
+Let’s see why it is beneficial to go for mobile app development if you are planning to open, or you already have an insurance business.

 When users see that you have a tailored insurance app, they realize that you care about clients’ convenience.
 This makes an entrepreneur look more appealing and customer-friendly compared to those with no digital products.